I pick some of the stuff from the car in the morning and leave the car in the harbor.

 Clouds coming from the big land send over one shower after another and cover the sun.
 On the sea it is visible how far away the next rain is.
 Horizon moves back and forth.

 Restaurant is surprisingly open and contains two three-member groups of tourists who arrived with me and are going back in the afternoon with the same ferry.
 So I get pan-fried cod and milk and skyr from the shop.
 The shop is open for one hour every day.
-I bought everything necessary for three days from Dalvík yesterday except for milk because the restaurant is open in summertime.
-At other times only upon request.
+I bought everything necessary for three days from Dalvík yesterday except for milk.
+The restaurant should be open in summertime, at other times only upon request.
 The ladies running the place accept my request for dinner tomorrow.